ezoapp/Learn-GK-Components/docs/GKComponent-rss-news.md

 None

 <br/>
-###Javascript 面板內容
+###Javascript Code
-元件拖拉進入設計區域後，會在 javascript 的編輯面板同步產生下列代碼：
+After dragging the component into the design panel, in javascript editor panel, and it will generate the code：

 	$(document).on("gkComponentsReady", function () {